-Have you ever thought about why and how we live by a set of rules - or laws - that we agree upon?
+Have you ever thought about why and how we live by a set of rules or laws that we agree upon?
 This learning resource digs deep into the very first speech Abraham Lincoln delivered and asks big questions about how we govern ourselves and how we do or don't recommit to the ideals of the Revolution and the early Republic.
 Because Lincoln's speech was delivered in 1838 - almost 200 years ago - and because he was addressing big ideas, reading and understanding the speech is HARD WORK for our 21st-century brains.
 It's worthwhile to spend time with it, though, because the ideas continue to resonate even today.
 To make the speech more accessible, we have used AI to rewrite the speech for a present-day reader.

-Start by reading the first two paragraphs of the Lyceum speech.
+Start by reading the first few paragraphs of the Lyceum speech.
 Remember that there are two versions of the speech in the document: one in Lincoln's words and one rewritten for a contemporary audience.
 (You can read the full speech rewritten for today here and read the original words here.)
-Consider the following questions, and discuss them with classmates, either in person or via chat.
+Turn and talk to an elbow partner, or if working remotely, your teacher may provide access via video conferencing in a breakout room or a collaborative tool such as a Google Doc or Google Slides.